 Hearty Tomato Noodle Soup

 I get packets of instant tomato soup from the supermarket, remove them from their packages, and add more noodles and dehydrated veggies.
 It makes for a hearty, tasty backpacking lunch.

 Paneer is an Indian dish.
 You can find boxes of instant paneer in the ethnic section of supermarkets or in health food stores.
-I have no idea how they managed to dehydrate the cheese, but apparently it tastes really good.
+It’s freeze dried, so lightweight and has a really long shelf life.